jcwoods/CyclicMapper/README.md

 Instead, we map a linear value (0..6) into tuples.
 These tuples are x and y coordinates representing the position of the linear value mapped onto the perimeter of a circle.
-Instead of using a single linear dimension in our vector, we replace it with these two dimensions.
+Instead of using a single linear dimension in our model, we replace the original value with these two dimensions.

 This DOES NOT preserve the absolute distance between points, but it does preserve a relative distance that works well for many applications.